02 Jun How your emotions are connected to physical pain?

 Some common occasions when people start complaining about such kind of pain are when they are undergoing a financial crisis or health crisis or even happy (but stressful) occasions like marriage, child birth, shifting of home or a job, caring for elders or a patient at home etc.

 The cause of pain is not in the life-occasion itself but the degree of anxiety that it generates.
 On many such occasions when our emotions are generated, they are also repressed; especially unpleasant or embarrassing emotions like anger, far-fetched desires, guilt etc. These, in turn, become the stimulus for the manifestation of tension in the physical body.
 As long as one can generate emotions, one is susceptible to these common physical disorders.
+Learn more about the concepts of remembered illness and remembered wellness on this wonderful video on How our own Beliefs shape us physically and mentally.

 Are you the one who is obsessed with the pain phenomena?